Friday, November 28, 2025

 Does this exuberance clash with the secular framework of our multi-religious country?
 I do not think so.
 Well, look at the swearing in of the "nine mantras" by the P.M at both the ceremonies this Friday.
 Clearly they have a very democratic progressive inclusive profile.

 As it is, the term "secular" was introduced in the Preamble during the Emergency which, too, has reached its fiftieth anniversary this year.
+In other words, instead of delimiting religious fervour in to communal framework and casteist terms (the legacy of British colonialism actually), it could be used to awaken the liberal ideals as the "nine mantras" oath proved.

 No comments: